You2499/billsplitter/README.md

 ## Tech Stack

-- React 18
+- React 18 with TypeScript
-- TypeScript
-- Vite
+- Vite for fast development and building
-- Tailwind CSS
+- Tailwind CSS for styling
-- Framer Motion
+- Framer Motion for animations
 - IndexedDB for local storage
-- Lucide Icons
+- Lucide Icons for beautiful UI elements
+- React Toastify for notifications

 ## Getting Started

 ### Prerequisites

-- Node.js 16+ and npm
+- Node.js 18+ and npm

 ### Installation